 When used and maintained correctly, the systems provide users with, on average, 5 to 8 months of water autonomy per year.
 To date, Isla Urbana has installed more than 21,000 systems that capture a rough total of 871 million liters of water per year, benefitting around 130,000 people throughout Mexico.
 The solution increases the beneficiaries’ health and sanitation and saves time, effort, and money that can instead be dedicated to productive, educational, and recreational activities.
 From an ecological point of view, each liter of rainwater harvested means relief for Mexico City’s dwindling water supply.

-Along with physical installations, Isla Urbana conducts art-driven workshops and events that inspire consciousness around water conservation.
-In many communities, encouraging the conservation of water is a sociological change as much as a technological one.
-From do-it-yourself pamphlets, to murals and instructional videos, Isla Urbana uses a mix of media to promote the importance of water consciousness, providing a model for how future cities will eventually deal with water crises.
+The organization does not, however, merely install rainwater harvesting systems; in order to ensure full adoption of the systems, Isla Urbana teams carry out educational workshops and organize events that inspire consciousness around water conservation.
+In many communities, encouraging the conservation of water is a social change as much as a technological one.
+From interactive meetings and do-it-yourself pamphlets, to murals and instructional videos, Isla Urbana uses a variety of content to promote the importance of water consciousness, providing a model for how future cities will eventually deal with water crises.

 One can get in touch with them at firstname.lastname@example.org